shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/dhlpwoocommerce/README.md

 #DHL Parcel plugin for WooCommerce

+V1.0.1

+## Changes
+- Track & trace added to email

 V1.0.0

 ## Features

 - Webshop owners can create DHL labels.
-- Customers can view their Track & Trace status on their account page.
+- Customers can view their track & trace status on their account page.
 - Customers can select DHL ServicePoint locations to deliver to.